Convergence of Stochastic Gradient Methods for Wide Two-Layer Physics-Informed Neural Networks for the Poisson Equation: Convergence Analysis of SGD

 \end{lemma}

-The above estimates hold for all deterministic time \(t\).
-We add the terms 'within the stopping time \(t<T\)' in the description to emphasize that such bounds could only be derived under relevant conditions.
-Next we estimate the expectation of the loss by mathematical induction within the stopping time.
-Note that \(L(t)\leq \sqrt{m}L(0)\) is square integrable for \(t<T\), and the characteristic function \( \mathbf{1}_{T> t} \) is \(\FF_t\)-measurable while \( \mathbf{1}_{T> t+1} \) may be not.
+While the estimates in Lemma \ref{StepGap-w_t} hold for all \(t>0\), they make sense only within the stopping time $S$ since \(\mathbf{1}_{S> t} = 0\) for \(t\geq S\).
+Next we bound the expectation of the loss by mathematical induction with the occurrence of the event \(\init\), cf. \eqref{initialization}.